Community Place Based Grants guidelines

 Acquittal requirements

-• At the completion of the first and second years of the project, your organisation will be required to complete an acquittal report to demonstrate that the funding has been spent in accordance with the grant agreement and develop and agree to a key results schedule for the next project period.
+• At the completion of the first year of the project, your organisation will be required to complete an acquittal report to demonstrate that the funding has been spent in accordance with the grant agreement and develop and agree to a key results schedule for the next project period.

 • At the completion of the project, your organisation will need to complete an acquittal report to demonstrate that the funding has been spent in accordance with the grant agreement.